Authored by experts

 Foremost math and ELA leaders design curricula rooted in the standards.

-This middle school math program, authored by noted mathematician and standards author Bill McCallum and his team at Illustrative Mathematics, is a problem-based curriculum that fosters active learning and rich student discourse in mathematics classrooms.
+Our middle school math program is a problem-based curriculum that fosters active learning and rich student discourse in mathematics classrooms.

 Designed for coherence within and across grades, the curriculum elegantly supports the development of both conceptual understanding and procedural fluency.